From the author of

 & New Works

 As soon as I finished #TheRebelSonnets, I went back to reading and writing fiction.
 Pandemic era.
-After I read Min Jin Lee's Pachinko, I started wondering the similarity between Japan's relationship with Korea and what Japan did to the Philippines during the war.
-Obsessed with Korea-drama narrative structures and now fresh out of Pachinko's 600 pages, I set out to write a historical novel about the Philippines, with its heart in Bataan.
+Binging historical Korean-dramas.
+After I read Min Jin Lee's Pachinko, I began to see similarities between Japan's violent relationship with Korea and what Japan did to the Philippines during the war.
+Obsessed with K-drama narrative structures and fresh out of Pachinko's 600 pages, and a Presidential elections in the Philippines predicting the return of the Marcos family, I set out to write a historical novel about the Philippines, with its heart in Bataan.
+The Past was coming back to shape the Present.
 What I had avoided for so long became a commitment to surface my father's Bataan legacy.

 All works of nature evolve